MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/matrix.md

 |  0   0   1 |
 </pre>

-A 180 degree rotation is equivalent to flipping an object horizontally and vertically, which is also accomplished by setting scale factors of –1.
+A 180-degree rotation is equivalent to flipping an object horizontally and vertically, which is also accomplished by setting scale factors of –1.

 All these types of transforms are classified as *affine* transforms.
 Affine transforms never involve the third column of the matrix, which remains at the default values of 0, 0, and 1.
-The article [Non-Affine Transforms](~/xamarin-forms/user-interface/graphics/skiasharp/transforms/non-affine.md) discusses non-affine transforms.
+The article [**Non-Affine Transforms**](non-affine.md) discusses non-affine transforms.

 ## Matrix Multiplication

-One big advantage with using the transform matrix is that composite transforms can be obtained by matrix multiplication, which is often referred to in the SkiaSharp documentation as *concatenation*.
+One significant advantage with using the transform matrix is that composite transforms can be obtained by matrix multiplication, which is often referred to in the SkiaSharp documentation as *concatenation*.
 Many of the transform-related methods in `SKCanvas` refer to "pre-concatenation" or "pre-concat."
 This refers to the order of multiplication, which is important because matrix multiplication is not commutative.

 For example, the documentation for the [`Translate`](xref:SkiaSharp.SKCanvas.Translate(System.Single,System.Single)) method says that it "Pre-concats the current matrix with the specified translation," while the documentation for the [`Scale`](xref:SkiaSharp.SKCanvas.Scale(System.Single,System.Single)) method says that it "Pre-concats the current matrix with the specified scale."